OrganizationScience/organizationscience.github.io/topics/misconduct.md

           <td>Antecedents</td>
           <td>Drivers and Preventive Factors</td>
           <td>Kaynak & Rahman (2024)</td>
-          <td>Kaynak, E., & Rahman, H. A. (2024). ""It Takes More Than a Pill to Kill"": Bounded Accountability in Disciplining Professional Misconduct Despite Heightened Transparency.
+          <td>Kaynak, E., & Rahman, H. A. (2024).
+"It Takes More Than a Pill to Kill": Bounded Accountability in Disciplining Professional Misconduct Despite Heightened Transparency.
 Organization Science.</td>
-          <td>This study investigates ""bounded accountability"" in disciplining professional misconduct in high-transparency environments.
+          <td>This study investigates "bounded accountability" in disciplining professional misconduct in high-transparency environments.
 The authors find that heightened transparency paradoxically limits accountability by fostering complacency in enforcing discipline.</td>
         </tr>
         <tr>
           <td>Antecedents</td>